Admissions Process

 Mott Middle College High School Committee Review

-A Student Orientation Required
+A Student Orientation is Required

 Once a student has been notified that they have been accepted, a student orientation session is required.
 New students must attend a summer seminar for high school success called the GAPS program.
 This experience introduces them to the mission, guidelines, practices, and beliefs of the Mott Middle College community.
 This orientation covers but is not limited to: